Prague is located in the Czech Republic. It is the capital city and one of the most beautiful cities of Czech Republic.

 Located on the left bank of Vltava River, hike to the top of Petrin hill provides an amazing view of the city.
 Also, it is one of the greenest areas of the city.
 You will find a lot of benches to rest your legs along the way to the top in case you were wondering about the 299 steps.

 Mind maze is one interesting challenge for the tourists.
 You will find yourself in an alchemists chamber and will have 60 mins to escapes using the clues and riddles hidden all across the room which seems quite ordinary and empty at first sight.

 Beer tasting around the city

 Czech is famous for its beer all around the world.
 You can taste all types of beers while exploring the city.
-Sounds like paradise for beer lovers doesn’t it?
+Sounds like paradise for beer lovers, doesn’t it?

 Prague gives you pretty much the experience of the whole Czech Republic.
-But lets just go over some stuff which can be done outside of Prague.
+But let’s just go over some stuff which can be done outside of Prague.

-Things to do in Czech Republic
+Things to do in the Czech Republic

-Visit to the town of Olomouc
+Visit the town of Olomouc

 Originally a fort built by the Romans during the imperial period named as Mount Julius.
-Later it turned into the residence for the Moravian governor.
+Later it turned into the residence of the Moravian governor.
 The town is occupied by several religious buildings built on progressive architectural style.
 The Olomouc castle built around the 12th century is also there with a beautiful saint Wenceslas Cathedral in it.
 Apart from this the city also has half a dozen baroque fountains, an astronomical clock a beautiful art museum to amuse the visitors.

 Site seeing at the Bohemian Paradise